Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-We run RADEX for a range of input models, parametrized by $T_{kin}$, $N$[CO], $n$[$H_{2}$] and $\phi$, and compute the likelihood density function for all models following the method described in \citet{Ward03}.
+We run RADEX for a range of input models, parametrized by $T_{kin}$, $N$[CO]/dv, $n$[$H_{2}$] and $\phi$, and compute the likelihood density function for all models following the method described in \citet{Ward03}.
 Weak priors are set to rule out unphysical solutions, keeping the total molecular mass smaller than the dynamical mass, and the length of the CO column smaller than the physical size of the galaxy \citep{Ward03,Panuzzo2010}.
-The dynamical mass cut-off is estimated choosing the line width of 300~km~s$^{-1}$.
-We also impose a limit for the kinetic temperature at 3000~K, where collisional dissociation of CO starts to dominate, weakly dependent on the gas density.
+The dynamical mass cut-off is estimated choosing the line width of 300~km~s$^{-1}$, and we require that the gas be self-gravitating \citep[$K_{vir}\geq 1$, e.g., ][]{scott10,Papadopoulos2004}.
+We also impose a limit for the kinetic temperature at 3000~K, where collisional dissociation begins to rapidly destroy CO, weakly dependent on the gas density.

-We map the surface of the likelihood distribution and determine the location of its maximum by running a Markov chain Monte Carlo (MCMC) algorithm, described in detail in \citet{Scott10}.
-The 2D marginal probability contours obtained from the MCMC algorithm are shown in Figures~\ref{tnmcmc} and \ref{nnmcmc}, with the position of the 4D maximum likelihood indicated by the dotted line, and the parameters of the m01 model, equivalent to the LTE solution, shown by the dashed lines.
-Note that due to projection effects the parameters corresponding to the maximum of the likelihood in the 4D parameter space are not necessarily the same as the coordinates of the maximum for the 2D marginal probability distributions.
-The set of parameters that maximizes the 4D likelihood for each galaxy is listed in Table~\ref{tab:radex} as model m02, and the line luminosities predicted by this model are shown in blue in Figure~\ref{sleds}.
+We map the surface of the likelihood distribution and determine the location of its maximum by running a Markov chain Monte Carlo (MCMC) algorithm, described in detail in \citet{scott10}.
+Due to the large error bars and small number of data points, the aforementioned priors have only a weak effect on the final result, and mostly prevent the MCMC from spending time exploring unphysical regions of the parameter space.
+The 2D marginal probability contours obtained from the MCMC algorithm are shown in Figures~\ref{tnmcmc} and \ref{nnmcmc}, with the position of the 4D maximum likelihood indicated by the dotted line.
+Note that the 4D probability distributions are highly non-gaussian, and therefore the coordinates of the maxima for the marginalized distributions in 2D do not match, in general, the paramters corresponding to the maximum of the 4D distribution.
+The set of parameters that maximizes the 4D likelihood for each galaxy is listed in Table~\ref{tab:radex}, and the line luminosities predicted by this model are shown in blue in Figure~\ref{sleds}.
 The 68\% credible regions are calculated as the smallest intervals containing 68\% of the 1D marginal probability for each parameter, around the value corresponding to the 4D maximum likelihood.
-The 4D probability distributions are highly non-gaussian, and the maxima of the marginalized distributions are not a good representation of the true maximum of the 4D distribution.
+In some cases, the credible regions for $\phi$ suggest that the size of the emitting region could be larger than assumed for the LTE models, interpreted as a larger area characterized by lower gas density and pressure than the LTE case.